danidee10/danidee10.github.io/_posts/django/2018-01-07-realtime-django-3.markdown

 ---
 layout: post
-title: 'Realtime Django Part 3: Building a Chat application RabbitMQ and uWSGI websockets (Building the API)'
+title: 'Realtime Django Part 3: Build a Chat application with django, RabbitMQ and Vue.js (Build an API with django rest framework)'
 date: 2018-01-07T20:45:12+07:00
 ---

-From the last part, we built the authentication system.
-In this part we're going to dive into the main part of our chat application and actually make it functional.
-At the end of this part, we should have a functional chat app where users can chat with themselves and invite other friends over.
+From the last part, we used `djoser` to build the authentication backend and then we connected the frontend Vue.js application to it.

-Let's go!
+In this part we're going to build an API using django rest framework, this API should provide us with endpoints to start new chat sessions, join chat sessions, post new messages and fetch a chat session's message history.

 ### Workflow and Architecture

 Before we start, let's discuss how everything works from a higher level

 If you're worried about having an extra node server.
-You don't have to because you just have to build your app with `webpack` when you're ready to deploy and you can serve if from `django`, `Nginx`, `Apache` even github pages.
+You don't have to because you just have to build your app with `webpack` when you're ready to deploy and you can serve if from `django`, `Nginx`, `Apache` even github pages and netlify.

 The `npm run dev` command actually runs this: